"Why should I buy a sun shirt? I love the sun, I put on sunscreen most the time (okay, some of the time), and I rarely burn."

 Are you a jack of all trades?
 Or just don't want to buy a drawer-full of sun shirts?
 Then versatility is a must.
-If what you seek is a shirt you can just as easily hike the PCT as spend Monday in the office, and kayak Sunday afternoon as meet the in-laws for brunch, the REI Co-op Sahara is an excellent option for you.
+If what you seek is a shirt with which you can hike the PCT, spend Monday in the office, kayak Sunday afternoon, or meet the in-laws for brunch, the REI Co-op Sahara is an excellent option for you.
 This shirt blows us away with its versatility.
-Highly breathable, soft and comfortable, stylish and built to accommodate backpacks and PFDs, our reviewers find this shirt to be the most versatile in this review.
+Highly breathable, soft and comfortable, stylish, and built to accommodate backpacks and PFDs, our reviewers find this shirt to be the most versatile in this review.
 Not far behind are the collared Columbia Silver Ridge Lite and hooded Mountain Hardwear Crater Lake and Outdoor Research Echo.

-Sun shirts (aka look for the UPF rating) might be one of the most important layers you can buy.
+Sun shirts might be one of the most important layers you can buy.
 After all, your skin is the largest organ in the body, and you only get one!
 While there are many options out there, we hope that we have helped you find what style works best for your lifestyle.
 Now get out there and enjoy life outdoors!